Elton John: Health

 By 1975 the pressures of stardom had begun to take a serious toll on John.
 During "Elton Week" in Los Angeles that year, he had a cocaine overdose.
 He also developed the eating disorder bulimia.
 In a 2002 CNN interview with Larry King, King asked if John knew of Diana, Princess of Wales's eating disorder; John replied: "Yes, I did.
 We were both bulimic."
 In a July 2019 Instagram post, John stated he had been sober for 29 years.
 At a 2022 concert in Indianapolis, US, John said he cleaned himself up after spending time with the family of Ryan White.
 "I knew that my lifestyle was crazy and out of order. ...
 I cannot thank them enough, because without them, I'd probably be dead."
 In a 2014 interview, he also attributed his sobriety to the Kate Bush and Peter Gabriel duet "Don't Give Up" from 1986, in particular the lyric from Bush, "Rest your head.
 You worry too much.
 It's going to be all right.
 When times get rough you can fall back on us.
 Don't give up."
 He states, "she [Bush] played a big part in my rebirth.
 That record helped me so much."

 On 22 April 2017 John was discharged from hospital after two nights of intensive care for contracting "a harmful and unusual" bacterial infection during his return flight home from a South American tour in Santiago, Chile, and was forced to cancel all his shows scheduled for April and May 2017.
 In October 2021 John required hip surgery after "falling awkwardly on a hard surface".
 On 16 February 2020 his first show at Mount Smart Stadium in Auckland was cut short.
 He had been diagnosed with walking pneumonia, and lost his voice during the show.
 He was cleared to perform the next show on 19 February.

 In January 2022 John had to temporarily postpone two shows of his Farewell Yellow Brick Road tour in Dallas, Texas, US, after testing positive for COVID-19 and experiencing mild symptoms, and resumed the tour again after making a full recovery.

-On 1 December 2024 John revealed that he had lost his eyesight.
+On 1 December 2024 John revealed that he had partially lost his eyesight.
 In September he had said that a severe eye infection he contracted in July, while spending the summer in the South of France, had left him blind in his right eye and with "only limited vision" in his left.